Before making an appointment, can you find the information you need below?

 Q: What courses do I need to take for my degree?

 A: We have created Printable Program outlines that you can use to keep track of which requirements you have met, and which you still need to complete.
-To the see the requirements as of 2012/13, please click here.
+To the see the requirements, please click here.

 Q: Help!
 I'm getting Loris Error Messages.....?